Medicare (United States): Deductible and coinsurance

-Part B—After beneficiaries meet the yearly deductible of $183.00 for 2017, they will be required to pay a co-insurance of 20% of the Medicare-approved amount for all services covered by Part B with the exception of most lab services, which are covered at 100%.
+Part B—After beneficiaries meet the yearly deductible of $240 for 2024, they will be required to pay a co-insurance of 20% of the Medicare-approved amount for all services covered by Part B with the exception of most lab services, which are covered at 100%.
 Previously, outpatient mental health services was covered at 50%, but under the Medicare Improvements for Patients and Providers Act of 2008, it gradually decreased over several years and now matches the 20% required for other services.
 They are also required to pay an excess charge of 15% for services rendered by physicians who do not accept assignment.

 The deductibles, co-pays, and coinsurance charges for Part C and D plans vary from plan to plan.
 All Part C plans include an annual out-of-pocket (OOP) upper spend limit.
 Original Medicare does not include an OOP limit.

 Medicare supplement (Medigap) policies

-Of the Medicare beneficiaries who are not dual eligible for both Medicare (around 10% are fully dual eligible) and Medicaid or that do not receive group retirement insurance via a former employer (about 30%) or do not choose a public Part C Medicare health plan (about 35%) or who are not otherwise insured (about 5%—e.g., still working and receiving employer insurance, on VA, etc.), almost all the remaining elect to purchase a type of private supplemental indemnity insurance policy called a Medigap plan (about 20%), to help fill in the financial holes in Original Medicare (Part A and B) in addition to public Part D. Note that the percentages add up to over 100% because many beneficiaries have more than one type of additional protection on top of Original Medicare.

-These Medigap insurance policies are standardized by CMS, but are sold and administered by private companies.
-Some Medigap policies sold before 2006 may include coverage for prescription drugs.
-Medigap policies sold after the introduction of Medicare Part D on January 1, 2006, are prohibited from covering drugs.
-Medicare regulations prohibit a Medicare beneficiary from being sold both a public Part C Medicare health plan and a private Medigap Policy.
-As with public Part C health plans, private Medigap policies are only available to beneficiaries who are already signed up for Original Medicare Part A and Part B. These policies are regulated by state insurance departments rather than the federal government although CMS outlines what the various Medigap plans must cover at a minimum.
-Therefore, the types and prices of Medigap policies vary widely from state to state and the degree of underwriting, discounts for new members, and open enrollment and guaranteed issue rules also vary widely from state to state.